Skip to main content

 All you need to know about how to switch energy suppliers

-How do you switch energy suppliers?
+How do you switch energy supplier?

 Switching your electricity and gas supplier is straightforward and definitely worth it.
 Here's how to do it in four easy steps: